 All 15 Research Centers are independent, non-profit research organizations, innovating on behalf of poor people in developing countries.
-The Centers are home to more than 8,000 scientists, researchers, technicians, and staff working to create a better future for the world’s poor.
+The Centers are home to almost 10,000 scientists, researchers, technicians, and staff working to create a better future for the world’s poor.
 Each Center has its own charter, board of trustees, director general, and staff.
 Center scientists are recruited from around the world.

 Our Centers are responsible for hands-on research programs and operations guided by policies and research directions set by the Consortium Board.